SovaNetwork/brand-kit/readme.md

 License & Usage Rights

-All SOVA brand assets are proprietary.
-Usage requires explicit permission from SOVA.
+All Sova brand assets are proprietary.
+Usage requires explicit permission from Sova.
 Partners and authorized users must adhere to these brand guidelines.